Geoffrey Rush vs. The Daily Telegraph #

 Let Julie Szego from The Age have the final say:

-*But while I applaud his [*Justice Michael Wigney’s] decision, much of his reasoning invites precisely the kind of social commentary that #MeToo has unleashed.
+But while I applaud his Justice Michael Wigney’s decision, much of his reasoning invites precisely the kind of social commentary that #MeToo has unleashed.
 Reading his lengthy judgment, I struggled to glimpse reality in its pages.
 I saw scant appreciation of the complex dance of gender and power that defined relations between the ambitious and attractive Eryn Jean Norvill, who played Lear’s daughter Cordelia, and Rush, the masterful elder of an industry in which sexualised horseplay is so ubiquitous it’s gone virtually unnoticed.
 Until now.

 The problem all along was that even if Norvill’s claims about Rush’s conduct were substantiated, they amount to subtleties so subtle they evaporate on closer view.
 At worst, a sort-of/possible half-breast grope as she lay “dead” on stage during one performance, which would only rate as an actual half-breast grope if it was deliberate and that’s virtually impossible to prove.

-Otherwise: episodes of him tracing the outline of her body in the air, simulating boob cupping, remarks about her being “yummy” and “scrumptious”, a back rub on her bare skin.
+Otherwise: episode of him tracing the outline of her body in the air, simulating boob cupping, remarks about her being “yummy” and “scrumptious”, a back rub on her bare skin.
 Nothing within patting range of an indecent assault; nothing you could even call harassment because other than cutting short one alleged back-rub, neither Norvill nor anyone else gave Rush an inkling that conduct he’s previously described as “spirited enthusiasm” was unwelcome.
 Nothing remotely justifying the “King Leer” headline with creepy photo of Rush emoting, garland crowning his head.